dllllb/imaginarium/README.md

   <img src="cartpole-mcts-demo.gif" />
 </p>

-Monte-Carlo Tree Search for board games and for the deterministic OpenAI Gym environments.
+A simple implemenation of the Monte-Carlo Tree Search for board games and for the deterministic OpenAI Gym environments.

-The initial plans included experiments where MCTS is applied to the learned *world model* instead of the actual environment.
-The publication of *MuZero* algorithm made them obsolete.